I wrote previously in Can a JMB apply different rates of charges about whether the JMB can apply different rates of charges.

 - That is why you can see a lot of “friendly parcels” given a minimal share units to parcel owners associated with developers.

 - Post 1.1.2016, a developer must adhere to Strata Titles (Selangor) Rules 2015 for purposes of assigning share units. (formula is simlar to First Schedule)

 - In addition, there are various sections in SMA 2013 which allow a JMB to restrict the use of common property and giving exclusive use of common property to a component.
 (See: Section 32(3)(b) and Paragraph 4, Third Schedule, Strata Management (Maintenance and Management Regulations 2015).
 If exclusivity can be given to a component and clear demarcation of such common area can be drawn up, logic would dictate that those parcel owners of the particular component (who enjoyed exclusivity) should pay for the expenses. (eg: a residential tower having exclusivity to its lobby, swimming pool, gym).
-That would only mean the charges per share unit would have been different.
+That would usually attract a different charges per allocated share unit.